 - Dynamic Industrial Development

 - Full-Service Regional Airports

-- Texas A&M University & Blinn College Educating 65,000 Students per Year
+- Texas A&M University & Blinn College Educating more than 66,000 Students per Year

 Builders Incentive Program

 The Bryan City Council has approved a program which offers incentives to homebuilders to construct residential homes in the target range of 2,200 to 3,000 square feet of heated and cooled area within the Bryan city limits.

 The agreement waives fees associated with new home construction.
 Fees waived would include water and sewer tap fees (for up to 30 homes), and fees for building permits (unlimited number of homes).
 The Council does reserve the right to limit the time period on waived fees for building permits.